mroguljic/Cylindrical-source/README.md

 # Cylindrical-source
 Geant4 simulation of a cylindrical Cobalt-60 source.
 The source rack consists of 24 guiding tubes with cobalt pills placed inside each of them.
 The geometry of the whole setup can be seen in DetectorConstruction and it consists of the source rack, walls of the room and a small water orb which acts as a dosimeter in the simulation.
 Position of the dosimeter can be changed in configuration.txt (values are in cm).
+One can make a radiation map by measuring dose rates at different locations.

 Tested on ubuntu 14.04.
 LTS
 Simulations are performed using Geant (4.10.3)            - https://geant4.web.cern.ch/